chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 - explain and clarify your organization's approach to open source in general
 - clarify where and why your organization invests in community-driven projects, external R&D, and when to focus on internal efforts and value differentiation

+Where to start? 🤔
-The following sections will help you define or clarify your open source strategy.
+The following steps will help you define or clarify your open source strategy.

 1. **Understand the why of your organization.**